1956 Atlantic hurricane season: Hurricane Greta

 The Intertropical Convergence Zone spawned a tropical depression on October 31 a short distance to south of easternmost Cuba.
 The system tracked northward and crossed over eastern Cuba, and the system initially had characteristics of an extratropical cyclone.
 It eventually acquired tropical features and intensified into Tropical Storm Greta on November 1.
 A high-pressure area east of the Mid-Atlantic states caused the depression to turn to the south on November 2 and loop to the southeast.
 Later that day the depression intensified into Tropical Storm Greta to the northeast of the Bahamas.
 It attained hurricane status on November 4 while maintaining a large size (in fact, becoming one of the largest tropical cyclones known in the Atlantic basin); such strengthening is unusual in storms moving in a southeast trajectory.
 Greta turned to the east and later northeast, reaching its peak of 100 mph late on November 4 due to the energy transfer between levels of the atmosphere.
 Cooler waters caused subsequent weakening and gradual loss of tropical characteristics, and Greta transitioned into an extratropical storm on November 6, dissipating the next day.

 The extremely large size of Greta, in conjunction with the high-pressure system to its north, produced strong winds and high waves across a large area of the western Atlantic.
 In Puerto Rico, waves of 20 ft left heavy damage and killed one person who did not heed an evacuation order.
 Waves reached 25 ft in the French West Indies, which destroyed 80% of the structures at the port in Basse-Terre, Guadeloupe.
 Further west, high waves left heavy damage in and around the beaches of Jacksonville, Florida.
 Overall damage was estimated at $3.58 million.

-Tropical Storm Twelve
+November tropical storm

 In the middle of November, a weakening cold front produced a low-pressure area, which organized into a tropical depression early on November 19, though it is possible it formed a day earlier.
 The depression moved slowly west for the next 12 hours, becoming a tropical storm thereafter.
 Due to its slow movement, and based on ship reports, it is estimated that peak winds were 45 mph, with a minimum pressure recorded was 1002 mbar.
 The system continued to crawl westward, weakening to a depression on November 21 at 12:00 UTC and degenerating later in the day to a trough of low pressure.